mia-platform/custom-plugin-lib/docs/Testing.md

  ```
 ## Integration and Unit test

-The testing of a ervice can be performed at multiple levels of abstraction.
-One of
-Possibility is to use a technique called _fake http injection_ for which it is possible to simulate
+The testing of service can be performed at multiple levels of abstraction.
+One possibility is to use a technique called _fake http injection_ for which it is possible to simulate
 receiving an HTTP request.
-In this way, all the service logic is exercised from the HTTP layer to the handlers and
-this is an example of Integration Testing.
+In this way, all the service logic is exercised from the HTTP layer to the handlers.
+This pattern is an example of Integration Testing.

 ### Example Integration Test